 New Orleans is known for many things, not the least of which is her architecture.
 With an abundance of homes from the 19th century, many of which historic, and the secret gardens to complement them, it's no wonder why one of the favorite pastimes of visitors is to go on a tour of homes.
-What makes New Orleans home and garden tours so special is that most of our historic housing stock is privately owned and are lived in by New Orleans families.
-Every year different homes are opened for a rare chance to see inside.
-Here are some of the best tours.
+What makes New Orleans home and garden tours so special is that most of the historic housing stock is privately owned and lived in by New Orleans families.
+Every year, different homes are opened for a rare chance to see inside.

 01 of 05

 The Preservation Resource Center Holiday Tour of Homes

 Every year the private homeowners of several of the mansions in the Garden District of New Orleans open their homes for a good cause.
 The Preservation Resource Center, a group dedicated to preserving the unique architectural heritage of New Orleans, sponsors the Holiday Tour of Homes.
 The tour is self-guided and the homes are beautifully decorated for the holidays.
 The tour is in early December on a Saturday and Sunday and also includes a cafe and holiday boutique with many vendors.
 Taking the tour and buying gifts at the holiday boutique makes for a fun day in New Orleans.